vidyavermaa/11th-chemistry/content.en/basic-concepts-of-organic-reactions/fundamental-concepts-in-organic-reaction-mechanism/index.md

 ![](fifteen.png)

-On the other hand when an electrophile such as H+ approaches an alkene molecule, the **π electrons** are instantaneously shifted to the electrophile and a new bond is formed between carbon and hydrogen.
+On the other hand when an electrophile such as H<sup>+</sup>  approaches an alkene molecule, the **π electrons** are instantaneously shifted to the electrophile and a new bond is formed between carbon and hydrogen.
 This makes the other carbon electron deficient and hence it acquires a positive charge.

 ![](sixteen.png)